googlearchive/appengine-php-wordpress-starter-project/README.md

     http://<PROJECT_ID>.appspot.com/wp-admin/install.php

-Or, to install directly from the root URL, you will need to define the following in your `wp-config.php`:
+Or, to install directly from the root URL, you can define WP_SITEURL in your `wp-config.php`, e.g.:

     define( 'WP_SITEURL', 'http://<YOUR_PROJECT_ID>.appspot.com/');